Exterior-point Optimization for Sparse and Low-rank Optimization: Introduction

-To that goal, first-order algorithms such as hard thresholding algorithms such as \textsf{IHT, NIHT,} \textsf{HTP, CGIHT,} address nonconvexity in sparse and low-rank optimization by implementing variants of projected gradient descent with projection taken onto the sparse and/or low-rank set \cite{blanchard2015cgiht,blanchard2015performance,blumensath2009iterative}.
-While these algorithms have been successful in recovering low-rank and sparse solutions in underdetermined linear systems, they too require assumptions on the data such as the \emph{restricted isometry property }for recovering true solutions \cite[\S 7.5]{jain2017non}.
-Furthermore, to converge to a local minimum, hard thresholding algorithms require the spectral norm of the measurement matrix to be less than one, which is a restrictive condition \cite{blumensath2008iterative}.
-Besides hard thresholding algorithms, heuristics based on first-order algorithms such as the alternating direction method of multipliers \textsf{(ADMM)} have gained a lot of traction in the last few years.
-Though \textsf{ADMM} was originally designed to solve convex optimization problems, since the idea of implementing this algorithm as a general purpose heuristic to solve nonconvex optimization problems was introduced in \cite[\S 9.1-9.2]{Boyd2011}, \textsf{ADMM}-based heuristics have been applied successfully to approximately solve nonconvex problems in many different application areas.
-Takapoui \emph{et al.} introduce an \textsf{ADMM-}based heuristic in \cite{Takapoui2017} to solve mixed-integer quadratic programming with applications in control and maximum-likelihood decoding problems.
-In \cite{Diamond2018}, the authors extend the approach in \cite{Takapoui2017} to a broader class of nonconvex problems, and they integrate the method into the widely used optimization modeling language \texttt{CVXPY} \cite{diamond2016cvxpy}.
-The biggest drawback of these heuristics comes from the fact that they take an algorithm designed to solve convex problems and apply it verbatim to a nonconvex setup.
+However, the biggest drawback of these heuristics based on first-order methods comes from the fact that they take an algorithm designed to solve convex problems and apply it verbatim to a nonconvex setup.
 As a result, these algorithms often fail to converge, and even when they do, it need not be a local minimum, let alone a global one \cite[\S 2.2]{Takapoui2017a}.
-Furthermore, empirical evidence suggests that the iterates of these algorithms may diverge even if they come arbitrarily close to a locally optimal solution during some iteration.
-In addition, even when the iterates do converge to a limit point, these heuristics cannot identify this limit point as a saddle point, local minimum, or neither \cite[\S 9.1-9.2]{Diamond2018}.
-The main reason behind this inability is that these heuristics do not establish a clear relationship between the local minimum of \eqref{eq:original_problem-1} and the fixed point set of the underlying operator that controls the iteration scheme.
+Also, empirical evidence suggests that the iterates of these algorithms may diverge even if they come arbitrarily close to a locally optimal solution during some iteration.
+The main reason is that these heuristics do not establish a clear relationship between the local minimum of problem \eqref{eq:original_problem-1} and the fixed point set of the underlying operator that controls the iteration scheme.
 An alternative approach that has been quite successful empirically in finding low-rank solutions is to consider an unconstrained problem with Frobenius norm penalty and then using alternating minimization to compute a solution \cite{UdellGlrm}.
 However, the alternating minimization approach may not converge to a solution and should be considered a heuristic \cite[\S 2.4]{UdellGlrm}.